DNNCommunity/DNNDocs/content/developers/beginning-module-development/index.md

 dnnversion: 07.00.00
 ---

-# DNN Platform Overview
+# Beginning Module Development

-This is an extract from the Wrox book  [Professional DNN 7](https://www.amazon.com/Professional-DNN7-Open-Source-Platform/dp/111885084X) by Shaun Walker et al.
+This is an extract from the Wrox book  [Professional DNN 7](https://www.amazon.com/Professional-DNN7-Open-Source-Platform/dp/111885084X) by Shaun Walker et al. Copyright remains with P.A.
+Donker and Wiley Publishers.
-The following chapter was written and kindly donated by P.A.
-Donker.

 ## Introduction